 No. Theses may only be accepted by the library from the Graduate Research School through the usual thesis submission process.

 Where should queries from thesis authors about removing their own theses from public access in La Trobe University Research Repository be directed?

-Refer to the Research Students unit.
+Refer to the Graduate Research School.

 If I have been approached by a publisher to have my thesis published.
 Should I apply to have my thesis removed from open access in La Trobe University Research Repository?

 There is a growing number of "predatory publishers" who are groups looking for authors (particularly thesis authors) agreeing to publish their material with them, while not informing the authors that their "publishing" work will be very far removed from the usual academic publishing process.
 The end result will be a work that does not have academic credibility because of the lack of scholarly editing and because of the association with a publisher that does not have academic credibility.
 These published thesis has simply been put up for sale in the cheapest possible way in order to achieve the greatest profit margin on whatever few sales it might happen to achieve, while requiring the thesis author to sign away rights over the thesis.
 Check out the publisher carefully before signing any agreements, particularly checking whether it is an identified "predatory publisher".
 If it seems to be a reputable publisher then look at what is required from the publisher regarding the thesis being in an open access repository.
 Many reputable publishers will not be concerned about the thesis remaining in an open access repository because your thesis will be changed greatly in the course of being edited and prepared for publication.